srodan12/simple-manifold-multiclaim-mktplace/README.md

 1. Go to [Netlify](https://netlify.com)
 2. Drag your marketplace folder to the deploy area
+3. OR instead of step 2, publish a private repo to github, and use the npm install && npm run build as the build command and use dist as the directory.
-3. Get instant deployment with custom domain options
+4. Get instant deployment with custom domain options

 ### Vercel (Free)